linaGirl/related-nested-set/README.md

 	model.setParent([primary key value | model instance | query builder], [as last child]);

-This method can be called on any model instance of a nested set. it defines a new parentnode for the current node.
+This method can be called on any model instance of a nested set.
+It sets a new parentnode for the current node.

 	// load a node from the table
 	orm.tree({id:4}).findOne(function(err, node){